Protect your reputation

 ─Warren Buffet

-Ask yourself before you indulge: Is your behavior mean-spirited, damaging, or annoying?
-How do you want to be discussed among your management team, among your peers, among your clients, and your family and friends?”
-Behave accordingly!
+Before you act, ask yourself: Is your behavior mean-spirited, damaging, or annoying?
+How do you want to be remembered by your management team, peers, clients, family, and friends?
+Behave accordingly to protect your reputation!

-My book series, “The Art of Professional Connections,” offers insights and strategies to protect professional behavior in a wide range of situations that help you sidestep reputation-damaging situations.
-(Available soft cover and eBook at Amazon.com)
+My book series, “The Art of Professional Connections,” offers strategies to navigate professional situations while protecting your reputation (available in softcover and eBook on Amazon.com).

 Your Reputation is